DOC Sounds of Science Podcast

 Episode 12: Marine Magic

-Anton van Helden is a marine scientist by day moonlighting as a magician by night (although one could make the point that magic never sleeps).
-In this...
+Anton van Helden is a marine scientist by day moonlighting as a magician by night, although one could make the point that magic never sleeps.
+Anton ha...

 Episode 11: Best bits so far

-This is a supercut of all our favourite moments from the past ten episodes, as guided by Erica Wilkinson.
-Lichens, bats, kākāpō sperm helmets (we coul...
+In honour of Conservation Week, we’ve put together a supercut of all our favourite moments from the past ten episodes.
+Lichens, bats, kākāpō sperm hel...

 Episode 10: Time to talk climate

 Jenny Christie is used to seeing eyebrows go up when she tells people what her job is.
-Perhaps a few years ago, this could be chalked up as scepticism...
+Perhaps a few years ago, this could be chalked up to scepticism...

 Episode 9: Non-vascular plants

-Kelly Frogley is an expert when it comes to non-vascular plants.
-In this episode, Kelly explains what exactly they are, and shares some stories about...
+Kelly Frogley knows her stuff when it comes to non-vascular plants – and then some.
+In this episode, Kelly explains what a non-vascular plant is, and...

 Episode 8: The Batman

-Colin O’Donnell knows everything there is to know about pekapeka/bats, and he’s accumulated some wild stories along the way.
-In the name of science, C...
+Colin O’Donnell knows everything there is to know about pekapeka/bats.
+He’s accumulated some wild stories along the way.
+In the name of science, Colin...

 Episode 7: History with Herb